We are excited to announce that we have been selected again to be a Talent Development Partner by PRS Foundation.

 Carien Meijer, Chief Executive of Drake Music commented:

 “We are so pleased to be able to support the innovative and boundary-pushing work both Oliver and Steve are doing.
+Our programme will focus on thinking about the relationship between the artist and the audience.

 The funding from PRS Foundation will allow us to work closely with two exciting artists to give them space to take creative risks and support the development of their artistic practice.